mmfshirokan/filter-by-predicate-inheritance/README.md

 - Study [mock](http://xunitpatterns.com/Mock%20Object.html) tests and the [Moq](https://github.com/Moq/moq4/wiki/Quickstart) Framework.

 - Suggest your custom version of the predicate and place it in separate project.
+Add unit tests for this solution to [FilterTests](FilterByVariousPredicates.Tests/FilterTests.cs) class.

 - Study the following class diagramm